Szadzik/Szadzik-Bachelorarbeit_Treewidth_Visualization/TreewidthVisualization/REDME.md

 ## Manual start
 ### 1. Start with Server
 install Node.js with npm.
-Go in directory  "/TreewidthVisualization" and start a terminal and run one time "node install".
+Go in directory  "/TreewidthVisualization" and start a terminal and run one time "npm install".
 To start the apllication run "npm start" in terminal.
+Then insert "localhost:3000" in a browser.

-This variant and the online link support the upload of 2 files (.gr and .td) as well as one file upload of the format .dgf, .txt and .gr.
+This variant and the online link support the upload of 2 files (.gr and .td) as well as one file upload of the format .dgf and .gr.

 ### 2.Start without anything
 Go in directory "/TreewidthVisualization/public" and start index.html in a web-browser.